yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 A few things to note regarding lazy loading solutions:

-* Lazy loading your in-viewport images along with your out-of-viewport images is likely to result in regressions for those images.
+* Lazy loading your in-viewport images is likely to make them slower, as they will be discovered by the browser later.
 * The amount of in-viewport images may vary widely between different viewports, depending on your application.
 * You need to make sure that when the images do get downloaded, that